k8ssandra/k8ssandra/docs/content/en/tasks/develop/_index.md

 ## Next

-Learn how to access and use the pre-configured Prometheus and Grafana interfaces to [monitor]({{< relref "/tasks/monitor" >}}) your Cassandra cluster running in Kubernetes.
+Learn how to access and use the preconfigured Prometheus and Grafana interfaces to [monitor]({{< relref "/tasks/monitor" >}}) your Cassandra cluster running in Kubernetes.